Tips to stop your car windscreen from freezing

 Don’t leave the car engine running whilst unattended.
 A lot of people will start their car so it can de-mist and heat up, but then go inside and leave the vehicle unattended.
 Unfortunately, many cars are stolen because of this.
 If you want to leave your car to heat up, you could turn on the ignition and then use your de-icer.
 This means your car can warm up whilst you’re clearing the windscreen.

-You should not begin driving before your windscreen is completely clear.
-If a police officer notices you driving without full visibility, they will deem it as driving without due care and attention, and you could end up with penalty points on your driving licence.
+You should never begin driving before your windscreen is completely clear.
+If a police officer notices you driving without full visibility, they will deem it as driving without due care and attention, and you could end up with up to a £60 fine and/or penalty points on your driving licence.
+It is illegal to drive with a frosty windscreen, so give yourself plenty of time to warm up the car before you need to drive off.
+A dehumidifier can be useful in this case, as they help to limit frosty and foggy windscreens in the car’s interior.

 The worst thing to do with a frosted windscreen is to pour boiling water on it.
-Due to a sudden temperature change, your windscreen will crack, meaning you can’t drive anywhere.
+Due to a sudden temperature change, your windscreen may crack, and you won’t be able to drive anywhere.
 A cracked windscreen is classed as driving without due care and attention as well, so pouring boiling water on the ice isn’t worth it!
+You also run the risk of scalding yourself by using hot water, so avoid the risk and be prepared with a range of car winter essentials.

 Did you enjoy this blog post? |